Authored by the expert who managed and guided the team behind the South Korea Property Pack

 Which property types are increasing faster in value in Gwangju as of 2026?

-As of early 2026, the ranking of property types by value appreciation in Gwangju goes: apartments first, then officetels, followed by villas and low-rise multi-family units, with detached houses showing the most variable performance.
+As of early 2026, the ranking of residential property types in Gwangju by value resilience goes: apartments first, then officetels in well-located urban spots, followed by villas and low-rise multi-family units, with detached houses showing the most price variability at the bottom of the pecking order.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: